LeDucSAS/VertexServerManager/README.md

 ## Purpose and functional specification
 This tool should be able to
-- Work as comand line execution only
+- Work as comand line execution only, be callable from other utilities (like discord bot)
 - Consider the directory he's inside as the root of the server folder structure
 - Setup/create a global server folder structure
 - Create and install server instances
 - Start server on demand
 - Stop server on demand
 - Restart server on demand
-- Start all
 - Restart all
 - Kill all
 - Make mutualized folder for mods
-- Be called from other utilities (like discord bot)
-- Configure server instances for each command line arguments
+- Customize server launch command line arguments (port, server name, map, gamemode)
-- Configure server instances game.ini at some extent
+- Update ini files values (like Game.ini)
 - Download mods from vertex mod.io repository